Kolibrei/SWD/README.md

 $ py -m venv .venv
 $ .\.venv\Scripts\activate
 ```

+##### Apache webserver bundeled with xamp:

+The route for the xampp landing page is /dshboard/
+Route for Apache sites is /www/
+The ./www dir is mounted in the docker container.

+#### Tasks:

 TODO import the DB
 TODO python webservice (possibly minimalist with requests lib)